BrokenSource/BrokenSource/Website/get/pypi.md

 title: Get/PyPI
 ---

-!!! success "{++The most reliable++} way to use the Projects • Run the packaged command or as a python import."
+!!! success "{++The most reliable++} way to use the Projects • Run the package commands or as a python import."
     **Recommended for**: Basic users, advanced users, developers.

 ## ⚡️ Installing